geotools/geotools/docs/user/tutorial/map/style.rst

 Things to try
 ==============

-In Geometry and CRS tutorial we saw how to change the Coordinate Reference System of a MapContext.
+In Geometry and CRS tutorial we saw how to change the Coordinate Reference System of a MapContent.
 Try the following:

 * Modify this application so that you can change the CRS in which the features are displayed.